AssetOrbit

 1. Three Distinct Waves: A double three correction consists of three distinct waves named W, X, and Y.

-2. Different Corrections in Each Leg: Each of the three legs (W, X, Y) has a different correction, such as Zig-Zag, Flat, or Triangle.
+2. Different Corrections in Each Leg: Each of the three legs (W, X, and Y) has a different correction, such as Zig-Zag, Flat, or Triangle.

 4. Combination of Corrections: The pattern can be a combination of various corrective structures, allowing for flexibility in its formation.